MartinHaeusler/LSM4K/README.md

 regularly in order to maintain adequate read performance.
 You can configure a global compaction strategy which will be used by all new stores.
 This strategy can then be overridden on a per-store basis.
-Like many other LSM implementations, ChronoStore offers two compaction algorithms:
+Like many other LSM implementations, LSM4K offers two compaction algorithms:
 Tiered Compaction and Leveled Compaction.